-As for the required or desired skills and qualifications, "Structured Query Language SQL" is listed in 6.3% of jobs, "Testing" is listed in

-5.4% of jobs.
-"Excel", "Java", "Oracle", "Consulting", "Database", and "Hardware" are each listed in 2-2.6% of jobs.
-"JavaScript", "Python", "SAP", and "Linux" are each listed in 1.5-1.6% of jobs.
+As for the required or desired skills and qualifications, "Structured Query Language SQL" is listed in 6.3% of jobs, "testing" is listed in 5.4% of jobs.
+"Excel," "Java,, "Oracle," "consulting," "database," and "hardware" are each listed in 2-2.6% of jobs.
+"JavaScript", "python," "SAP," and "Linux" are each listed in 1.5-1.6% of jobs.

 We studied the geographic location of the cybersecurity jobs and the majority of jobs are offered in the west and east coasts as well as Texas and some southern and Midwest states as shown in figure 1.
-In figure 1, we filtered out states with low supply of cybersecurity jobs of less than 100 jobs.
+In figure 1, we filtered out states with less than 100 jobs.

 Figure 1.
-States with High Supply of Entry-level Cybersecurity Jobs
+States with High Supply of Entrylevel Cybersecurity Jobs

 We analyzed the requested or required criteria of having a bachelor degree or certifications in each state with a high supply of cybersecurity jobs.
 We studied the percentage of cybersecurity jobs that requested or required a bachelor degree or certification to the total jobs per state as shown in Figure 2 and Figure 3 respectively.

-There is a high demand of college degree in jobs at all states, and on average 60% of the jobs requested or required a college degree.
+There is a high demand for college degree in jobs at all states, and on average 60% of the jobs requested or required a college degree.
 Figure 2 shows the states with the highest percentage of jobs requesting college degree requirements.